Table of Contents

 The settings can be adjusted with any text editor.
 However, you should be careful, if you set something wrong, the server can be damaged.

-Install PowerTOP
+Installing PowerTOP

 sudo apt install powertop

-PowerTOP suggestions
+Using PowerTOP

 sudo powertop